rklymentiev/py-for-neuro/chapters/chapter1.md

 <exercise id="10" title="Exercises with collections">

 **Exercise 1**.
 You performed EEG recordings from a subject in 10 trials total.
-However some trials have been marked as "BAD" due to eye blinks and bad electrodes' connection.
+However, some trials have been marked as "BAD" due to eye blinks and bad electrodes' connection.
 Exclude bad trials from the total list of trials and save it as a new object. `good_trials` should be in a `list` format.

 <codeblock id="01_08">